Top 2-Year CD Rates 2023

 - Competition Among Financial Institutions:

 Banks and credit unions always want new customers.
 They closely monitor what each other offers and can adjust their rates accordingly.
-If a bank wants to increase deposits, it may offer higher rates to lure customers.
+A bank may offer higher rates to lure customers if it wants to increase deposits.

 - Inflation Expectations and Predictions: